-Weathering refers to processes that break down and weaken minerals.
+Processes that break down and weaken earth minerals are known as weathering.
 Over time, this can lead to erosion, in which huge sections of rock and stone are carried away, changing landscapes.
 Physical weathering alters the material structure of rocks, while chemical weathering alters their chemical structure.

 What Is Physical Weathering?